Aid agencies to use rapid response fund to tackle migration emergencies through Africa

 Consortium lead DRC and 21 of the Start Network’s members and their partners present in the region, will take the lead in identifying new and emergent humanitarian needs among migrants in 11 countries: Algeria, Burkina Faso, Cameroon, Chad, Egypt, Libya, Mali, Morocco, Niger, Sudan and Tunisia.
 They will be able to draw on the fund to:

 The MERF was initiated by the Start Network in 2017 in response to the ongoing migration crisis.
 Funded by UK Aid, MERF ran over a period of 12 months in Europe and Africa.
-Over the period, MERF responded to the needs of 34,726 people across four countries.
+Since the period, MERF responded to the needs of 42,332 people across four countries.

 Examples of MERF projects implemented between January to December 2017, include: